jacobtomlinson/website/content/posts/2019/2019-08-27-why-your-profile-picture-is-important.md

 thumbnail: communication
 ---

+Choosing a good profile picture will make collaborating with others easier, especially if you haven't met them yet.
+Here are some tips to help you pick a good one.

 For the last couple of months I've been getting used to working remotely.
 I've worked on many open source projects in the past with remote collaborators, but this is the first time that I've been 100% remote from the people I'm working with every day.
 It has been going great and I'm really enjoying it, but it has really shown me the importance of a good profile picture.

 Currently my primary means of working with my colleagues is either via email (Outlook), Slack or GitHub and it is notoriously difficult to convey emotion and emphasis in a text only communication method.
 When we speak to someone face to face there are a whole bunch of physical queues that we do with our body language, facial expressions and tone of voice which add context and meaning to the words we are saying.